vikramsamak/react-realtime-clock/README.md

 export default App;
 ```

-### Example 4: Full Customization
+### Example 4: Full Customization with Analog Clock

-Combine all props for a fully customized clock experience:
+Combine all props for a fully customized analog clock experience:

 ```tsx
 import React from 'react';